hnarayanan/harishnarayanan.org/content/writing/kubernetes-django.md

 your growing user base, while continuing to run your PostgreSQL server on only one (but increasingly powerful) machine.

-{{< figure src="//placehold.it/1440x960" title="Running many instances of the app talking to a single database." >}}
+{{< figure src="//placehold.it/1440x960" title="Running many instances of the app, talking to a single database." >}}

+This is actually a pretty good strategy until you realise that:

+1. It's annoying to have to provision and setup all these server instances, one for each piece.
+(All while making sure that the repeated instances are identical to each other.
+And making sure the servers are up-to-date with the latest OS updates, etc.)

-1. You're likely going to run into a scenario where you provision multiple Django app instances trying to cope with a certain peak load, but your normal load doesn't need nearly as many computing resources.
-This is a waste of money.
+2. You need to provision enough Django app instances to cope with your peak load, but your normal load  doesn't need nearly as many computing resources.
+Meaning that under most load scenarios, you're wasting money.

-2. If a computing resource fails, e.g. someone spills coffee on your VPS, that component of your app simply stops working.
+2. If a computing resource fails --- like someone spills coffee on a server --- that component of your app simply stops working. 😞

-These are part of the problems Kubernetes is designed to solve.
+These are the sorts of problems that Docker and Kubernetes are designed to solve.

+## A quick glossary

-*What is Kubernetes?* It's a container orchestration framework that takes "containerised" applications and schedules them rationally on clusters. *What's a containerised app?* It's a piece of software --- like your Django app --- that's been packaged into a specific format bundling the app, its requirements and whatever stateless content it needs into one convenient bundle.
-Many people tend to describe containers as lightweight virtual machines, but I prefer to think of them as [fat static binaries][container-perspective] of apps.
+*What is Kubernetes?*

+It's a container orchestration framework that takes "containerised applications" and schedules them systematically on clusters.

+*What's a containerised application?*

+It's a piece of software --- like your Django app --- that's been packaged together along with its underlying requirements and related data into one convenient bundle, called a *container*.

+Some people tend to describe containers as lightweight virtual machines, but I prefer to think of them as [fat static binaries][container-perspective] of apps.
+They form an atomic unit that can be built, tested and run anywhere as many times as needed.

+*What's Docker?*

+Docker is an umbrella term covering a lot of disparate things, but for the purposes of this article, it's a really popular [container format][docker-containers].
+(And it's going to feature prominently in the example that I assure you we're soon going to get to.)

 ## So how exactly does Kubernetes help solve these problems?